DikeH-Ai/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner;script that changes the file owner to the user betty 4-empty; script that creates an empty file
-5-execute; A script that adds execute permission to current user
+5-execute; A script that adds execute permission to current user 6-multiple_permissions; a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.